Updated: Dec 19, 2022

 For example, a poorly designed roof can lead to water intrusion, poor drainage, or insufficient structural support.
 Poorly designed business buildings can also be vulnerable to earthquakes and other disasters.

-A design flaw is often caused by negligent design specialists, which can bring long-term problems to the owner of the structure.
+A design flaw is often caused by negligent design specialists, which can bring long-term problems to the structure's owner.
 A prescreened Long Beach Building Defect Lawyer can assist in determining whether design flaws were to blame for the damages.

 2. Material Deficiencies